alchitry/alchitry.github.io/content/tutorials/roms-and-fsms.md

 Parameters without a default or test value are assumed to be a simple number.
 See the [reference guide](@/tutorials/lucid-reference.md#parameters) for more info.

-Constrains on the parameter's value can be set with a boolean statement after a colon.
+Constraints on the parameter's value can be set with a boolean statement after a colon.
 This expression will be evaluated when the module is instantiated and an error will be thrown when it fails (has a value of 0).
 It is recommended to add these constraints if you make any assumptions about the parameter values.